nvb-uy/Prominent/PACK_CHANGELOG.md

 - Easy difficulty has 25% reduced damage dealt to players and removes oneshots from bosses (Except Mythic Bosses).
 - Normal difficulty stays with the same values as it was previously
 - Hard difficulty increases damage dealt to players by +30%
+- Crystalline Flower now requires Level 65 to be used
 - Of Runes and Stars no longer reduces ranged damage by -15%
 - Nerfed attack damage and scaling of Starforge
 - Fixed Warrior's Devotion not actually removing elemental spell power